Promoting employment for young people in rural areas

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Broad-based approaches to promoting employment in rural areas, especially among young people, are anchored in German development cooperation and the topic is strategically positioned in national and international processes.
+Broad-based approaches to promoting employment in rural areas are firmly anchored in German development cooperation and the topic is strategically positioned in national and international processes.

 Policy advice and positioning in national and international processes

-Concept development and measurement of impact of employment promotion
+Concept development and impact measurement of employment promotion

 Networking, learning and mainstreaming